 Meet Asha Gomez

-Chef Asha Gomez hails from the Southern Indian state of Kerala (The Land of Spices), but now calls Atlanta, Georgia home.
-While she is best known for blending her two Southern cultures to create a unique cooking style - think Indian spiced fried chicken.
-Asha is passionate about her advocacy and policy work aimed at reducing global food insecurity via her involvement with the organizations: CARE, Share Our Strength/No Kid Hungry, Chefs Manifesto, and the James Beard Foundation.
+Asha Gomez hails from the Southern Indian state of Kerala (The Land of Spices), but now calls Conyers, Georgia home.
+While she is best known for blending her two Southern cultures to create a unique cooking style as seen in her acclaimed cookbook My Two Souths, she continues to evolve her unique cooking style with her latest cookbook I Cook In Color showcasing her love for global flavors.

 Asha is the author of two cookbooks, My Two Souths (2016), and I Cook In Color (2020), both from Running Press.
 Both cookbooks have received rave reviews from the Washington Post, Garden and Gun, and The New York Times, to name a few.
 My Two Souths was nominated as a finalist for a James Beard Award in the American Cooking category, and was also a finalist in Gourmand's World Cookbook Awards, while also being recognized as one of the “100 Best Cookbooks of All Time,” by Southern Living.